TezosTaqueria/taqueria/design-docs/state-architecture.md

 The invocation of `taq apply` starts a process of a few different steps:

-1. Check if a .taq/state.lock file exists, which indicates that another process is running and applying operations.
+1. Check if a _.taq/state.lock_ file exists, which indicates that another process is running and applying operations.
 If the file exists, then we display an error message indicating that another process needs to complete before we can start another.

 2. We parse all operations in the _operations_ directory and create a directed acyclic graph, which is then processed using a batch-alternative to the Kahn's topological sorting algorithm.
 This returns a list of lists, indicating what operations can be executed in parallel and what must be executed serially.
 In TypeScript, the data structure would be: `(Operation[])[]`

 The outer list is processed sequentially, and the inner lists are processed in parallel.

-3. The .taq/state.json is read if it exists, otherwise one is created with an empty as its contents: `{}`.
+3. The _.taq/state.json_ is read if it exists, otherwise one is created with an empty object as its contents: `{}`.

 4. The initial state is passed to the first list of operations which will return the updated state representation.
-This is then passed as input to the remaining operation lists in sequence till all operations have been executed.
+This is then passed as input to the remaining operation lists in sequence, each returning the next state update, till all operations have been executed.

-5. The final state is written to the .taq/state.json file.
+5. The final state is written to the _.taq/state.json_ file.

-6. The .taq/state.lock file is removed.
+6. The _.taq/state.lock_ file is removed.

 ## Visualizing Operations